fshowalter/movielog-archive/reviews/dont-breathe-2016.md

 Don't Breathe offers ample tension but little logic.

-The plot sees a group of teens break into a blind man's home in search of cash.
-There's a reason he's holding so much cash in a dilapidated house, but it's one the kids couldn't have known when they planned the robbery.
+The plot sees a trio of teens break into a blind man's home in search of cash.
+There's a reason the man's keeping so much money in his dilapidated house, but the kids couldn't have known it when they planned the robbery.

-It's a tip-off to the film's biggest problem: it makes no sense.
-The script takes pains to explain itself via awkward exposition, but that isn't enough.
-In a good script, a character's actions seem inevitable, here they seem obligatory.
+And that the film's biggest problem: it makes no sense.
+The script proffers explanations via awkward exposition, but it's not enough.
+A character's actions should feel inevitable, here they feel obligatory.

-Consider how the kids take off their shoes when they enter the house to avoid making noise.
-Upon reflection this falls apart.
-In a creaky old house, weight, not footwear, matters.
-And what if they had to flee?
-No, the only reason they remove their shoes is so the old man can later develop super-sense and smell them, because the script needs him to know how many people are in his house.
+Consider how the kids leave their shoes by the door when they enter the house.
+Not to avoid making noise as they walk, but so the man can later smell the shoes and learn the number of people in his house.

-The inanity continues with the kids plan once they're inside.
-They search everywhere but the bedroom.
-You know, the place most folks would keep a secret stash of cash?
+The forced plotting continues with the kids searching everywhere in the house save the man's bedroom.
 The script doesn't even try to explain this one.

-But the worst of the improbable plotting comes when the kids find themselves trapped in the house.
-The man, who bears a more than passing resemblance to an aged Wolverine, is armed and chasing them.
-Where do the kids flee?
-Why, the cellar, of course!
-Because where else would you go when trying to escape a house?
+I reached my limit when the kids, trapped and running from the pistol wielding man, flee into the cellar.
+Because where else would one run when trying to escape a house?

-To the film's credit, it distracts you by ratcheting the tension to visceral levels.
-I let out a rare audible gasp when one character gave away his presence via a creaky floorboard.
+To the film's credit, it distracts you from these logic gaps by ratcheting the tension to visceral levels.
+I let out an audible gasp when one character gave away his presence via a creaky floorboard.

-But this proves unsustainable, even for only 88 minutes.
-Plot twists soon supplant tension.
-The film's already suspect logic goes out the window as gross-outs replace suspense.
+But the film can't sustain this approach.
+As it wears on, plot twists replace tension.
+It's already suspect logic goes out the window as gross-outs supplant suspense.

 By this point, I'd lost patience.
-The old man may be armed and ferocious, but he's still blind.
-Grab a hammer, crowbar, or one of the other tools the film highlights, hide behind a door, and club the old man when he enters the room.
+The man may pack a pistol and a mean left hook, but he's still blind.
+Grab a hammer, crowbar, or similar tool, hide behind a door, and club him when he enters the room.

-It's called Don't Breathe, but a better title would be Don't Think.
+Instead of Don't Breathe, they should have called it Don't Think.